ShekharShwetank/SKIN_DISEASE_DIAGNOSIS/README.md

 - I welcome contributions from the community.
 If you want to contribute please follow our contribution guidelines.

 ## Acknowledgments 👮

-- Thanks to ISIC for providing the Training and Testing Data.
+- This project was single-handedly developed by me, demonstrating my skills in deep learning, image processing, and software development.
+I'd like to express my gratitude to the International Skin Imaging Collaboration (ISIC) for providing the dataset that made this project possible.